Deploying Firebase from GitHub Actions

 Authenticating with a token is not supported anymore from CI/CD pipelines.

-Hence, we use GOOGLE_APPLICATION_CREDENTIALS
+Hence, we use GOOGLE_APPLICATION_CREDENTIALS in this guide.

 Authenticating with